Placing an order

 In between uses…

 You can plug the hole in the flashing with the spark arrestor, or a tennis ball for the Frontier Stove!
 It’s a perfect fit and is nice and light.
 Some people prefer to sew a canvas flap over the flashing kit, so they can just Velcro it down over the hole in the tent when you’re not using the stove.

-It’s a good idea to rub the stove down with an organic oil (anything you’ve got in your kitchen: rapeseed, vegetable or olive oil) before storage and in between uses to prevent rust and keep it looking lovely.
+It’s a good idea to rub the stove down with an organic rapeseed oil before storage and in between uses to prevent rust and keep it looking lovely.
 Store your stove in a dry area out of the rain.

 The chimney pipe that connects to the stove and transports the smoke and fumes away from the fire.
 The only stove that doesn’t have this flue is the Horizon Stove, as it’s just for outdoor use and not for heating tents or sheds.

 The ‘draw’ is the pulling force on the firebox by the flue.
 To get a good draw, allow your flue to get up to temperature.